alumet-dev/alumet/plugins/nvidia-nvml/README.md

 - Linux
 - NVIDIA GPU(s)
-- NVIDIA drivers installed, see the [Unix Driver Archive](https://www.nvidia.com/en-us/drivers/unix/) to install them
+- NVIDIA drivers installed.
+You probably want to use the packages provided by your Linux distribution.

 ## Metrics